Council tenants - Who is responsible for repairs?

 Special repairs for vulnerable council tenants

-The repairs below, which are usually a tenant's responsibility, will be carried out by us if we are sure that the repair or renewal is reasonably required, and one of the following apply:
+The repairs below, which are usually a tenant's responsibility, will be carried out by us if we are sure that the repair or renewal is reasonably required, and you are a vulnerable tenant.

-- The tenant has a mobility difficulty or serious visual impairment and there is no able-bodied adult living in the property
+- The tenant has a mobility difficulty or serious visual impairment, there is no able-bodied adult living in the property, and they are in receipt of a means-tested benefit and do not have a funded carer

-- The tenant has a learning difficulty which substantially restricts their ability to arrange the repairs
+- The tenant has a learning difficulty which substantially restricts their ability to arrange the repairs, there is no existing support network, and they are in receipt of a means-tested benefit and they do not have a funded carer

-- The tenant has a history of mental illness which substantially restricts their ability to arrange the repairs
+- The tenant has a history of mental illness which substantially restricts their ability to arrange the repairs, there is no existing support network, and they are in receipt of a means-tested benefit and they do not have a funded carer

 Examples of repairs included: